Customer relationship management tools

 You can operate your business well without having a CRM system in operation, but you could be losing out on lots of extra sales by not understanding your customers.

 Your CRM system will give you a clear overview of your customers in a customisable dashboard so you can monitor the things that really matter to your business.
-You can see their previous history with you, who they’ve spoken to in your organisation, what purchases they’ve made, even their social media activity.
+You can see their previous history with you, who they’ve spoken to in your organisation and what purchases they’ve made.
+Some tools may also allow you to review any social media activity a customer has had with your organisation.

-As you can tell, you can really track their likes and dislikes, and send targeted marketing campaigns to them.
+A CRM helps businesses to track customer likes and dislikes; this can be used to send targeted marketing campaigns to them.
 Knowing exactly what your customers are interested in and where they fit into your business can be invaluable for increasing the number of sales you can make.

-There are so many different CRM systems out there that you can use for your business.
+There are many different customer relationship management tools that you can use for your business.
 We’ve pulled together some of the most popular options for you to have a look through.

 Salesforce